Why Smoke Got in Our Eyes, What No One is Saying About Mad Men

 The final season completes Don’s arc by showing him shed himself of Draper completely.
 Draper’s apartment that never felt like home, his final relationships, including Peggy, Betty, and the kids no longer encumber him.
 (That he tried as hard as he did with the kids he never wanted says much) Even his physical possessions, cars and clothes, are left behind as he achieves the Buddhist ideal of the abolishment of the self.

 Some have speculated that the coke ad, in the end, is meant to represent Don’s return to McCann.
-Or that this is an old writer’s trick of showing the audience what could have been to signal the importance of what actually did.
+Or that this is the old writer’s trick of showing the audience what could have been to signal the importance of what actually did.
 Fair enough, what they do not see is that Don is gone for good.
 That’s Dick smiling.
 Dick Whitman returns to New York to pitch that ad.

 It’s hard to say goodbye to one of the few shows where the writers seemed to care more than not at all, but you can always pretend the show never happened.
 It will shock you how much it never happened.